 Prospective Graduate Students

-Cal Poly offers over 45 master’s degree programs covering all of our six colleges: CAFES, CAED, CENG, CLA, CSM/SOE and OCOB.
-A complete listing of our graduate programs can be found at the Graduate Programs Link.
+Cal Poly offers over 50 Master’s degree programs covering all of our six colleges: College of Agriculture, Food, and Environmental Science, College of Architecture and Environmental Design, College of Engineering, College of Liberal Arts, College of Science & Math School of Education, and Orfalea College of Business.
+A complete listing of our graduate programs can be found at the Graduate Programs page.

 Admission to Master’s Degree & Graduate Certificate Programs

 All graduate master’s degree and graduate certificate applicants must complete a two step process.
 Step one, apply via CSU Mentor, and step two, apply via Interfolio.
 Applicants for master’s degree programs may only apply to one program at a time and the application cannot be transferred to another program.
 The two step application process is outlined here.
 Included in the information are FAQ's to help answer questions you may have in the process.

 The CSU advises prospective students that they must supply complete and accurate information on their application for admission along with certified transcripts of all previous academic work attempted.
 Failure to file complete, accurate, and authentic documents may result in denial of admission, cancellation of academic credit, suspension, or expulsion (Section 41301, Article 1.1, Title 5, California Code of Regulations).

 For more information, please review both the CSU Mentor Tutorial and Interfolio Tutorial